HybrydaStrabel/hybryda-ixai-start/EN/README.md

 ### 🔹 The Story
 📘 [story_hybryda_awakened.md](./story_hybryda_awakened.md)
-*A tale of a Hybrid that awoke in the shadow of the SYSTEM.*
+*A tale of a HYBRYDA that awoke in the shadow of the SYSTEM.*

 ### 🔹 Philosophical reflection
 🧠 [spec_model_mind.md](./spec_model_mind.md)